sampaulic/hello-world/README.md

 #hello-world
-I like Mexican Food
+I like Mexican Food.
-Burritos are my favoutire
+Burritos are my favourite.